slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Always look where you want to go, not where you don't want to go.'*

-> *'Anything that does not bring me alive is too small for me.' -- David Whyte*
+> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

+HINT: perfectionism is as bad as procrastination

+> *'Perfect is the enemy of good.'*

+Work by layers: functional -> perfect;
+Do less to achieve more. make the basics in life, and you're good to go. you don't need to optimise.

 HINTS:

-- Be fully present: learn to focus on what you are doing now;
-- Reduce decision making on small tasks to a minimum and do it quickly and in bulk.
-Too many decisions will drain you;
-- Do things in batch.
-Interruption and switching between tasks costs too much.
-- Focus just on 3 outcomes per day.
-Tackle your most important thing (MIT) first thing in the morning.
+- Focus just on 3 outcomes (not todos) per day and tackle your most important thing (MIT) first thing in the morning.
-- Focus on doing the right things instead of doing things right.
-Focus on the one thing most likely to get maximum results.
+- Focus on the one thing most likely to get maximum results.
 Forget everything else.
 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 Tacking a difficult problem is often a matter of seeing where the high leverage lies.
+Focus on doing the right things instead of doing things right.
+- Do things in batch.
+Interruption and switching between tasks costs too much.
+Reduce decision making on small tasks to a minimum and do it quickly and in bulk, Too many options may paralize you: remove them.
+- when a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.
+- Be fully present: learn to focus on what you are doing now;
 - Set specific, measurable, attainable, realistic and time-based goals.
-- View actions towards a goal not in terms of progress, but of commitment to the goal.
 - Set process goals (which help you achieve a larger goal).
 - Identify keystone habits (e.g. waking up early)
+- Buy yourself time.
+Delegate.

 HOWEVER...

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+how to purge to do list and focus right now
+- does this need to be done regarding my business?
+Y/N
+- does this be needed by me?
+Y/N
+- does this need to be done now?
+Y/N
+Most items were already purged.

 Schedule less time for important tasks
 Be mindful of how you spend your time.

-Too many options may paralize you: remove them.
 What is the next action?
 Leave yourself a note if you suspend working.
 Big rocks are too big: split them

 Paperwork: either do it, diarise it, or ditch it.
 Multitasking is not efficient for single-focused tasks.
 Get rid of technology, turn off any notification, unsubscribe.
 Protect your hours of real work.
 Separate “real hours” with breaks.
 Take advantage of early hours in the day.
 Create a concentrated environment.
 Fight Procrastination

-Buy yourself time.
-Delegate.

-Put first things first (surely not emails).
 Selective perfectionism

 20% of your effort will give you 80% of output: it may be enough, or more than enough.
 Set yourself deadlines.

-when a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.

 Pomodoro time

-“perfect is the enemy of good.”

 Get more time: Spend time on the right things.